Beautiful Boy (2018 film): Plot

 Returning home, David senses that Nic is using again, and Nic leaves of his own accord, feeling claustrophobic from his dad's suspicions about his drug use.
 David and Nic finally meet up, and Nic asks his dad for money, so he can go to New York.
 Knowing the money will almost certainly go towards drugs, David declines, and Nic angrily leaves.
 David later gets a call from a New York hospital saying Nic has overdosed.
 David flies there to retrieve him, and after talking to his ex-wife and Nic's mother Vicki, he decides Nic should be sent to live with her in Los Angeles.

 Nic has a fresh start in Los Angeles.
 He attends 12 step meetings, spends time with his sponsor Spencer, and even works at a drug clinic to help newer patients overcome their addiction.
 Fourteen months sober, Nic drives to visit David and his family.
 Seeing Nic back to his old self, interacting happily with his two younger half-siblings, David is proud of his son's newfound sobriety, as is his wife Karen.
 As he departs from their home, however, Nic has a sudden surge of depression, resents his sobriety, and fears relapsing.
 Spencer gives Nic moral support over the phone, but to little avail.
-Later that night, Nic drives into San Francisco, where he runs into Lauren, a fellow drug addict from his past, and confesses his desire to "party," despite having been clean for quite some time.
+Later that night, Nic drives into San Francisco, where he runs into Lauren, a fellow drug addict from his past, and confesses his desire to "party", despite having been clean for quite some time.
 The two buy various drugs in the streets, which they proceed to inject together at Lauren's place, where they have sex.

-When he learns Nic has gone missing again, David prepares to look for him, but Karen protests that he has done everything he can for Nic, and he cannot do anything to fix his addiction, which David heartbrokenly accepts.
+When he learns Nic has gone missing again, David prepares to look for him, but Karen protests that he has done everything he can for Nic, and he cannot do anything to fix his addiction if his son isn't willing to help himself, which David heartbrokenly accepts.
 One day Nic and Lauren break into the home while David and his family are not there, and retrieve some valuable items.
 The family come home, and the two quickly depart.
 At first, they go undetected, but David's other son Jasper notices Nic, and both David and Karen go to find them.
 Karen chases them in their car but stops and lets them drive off.

 Lauren overdoses, but is revived by Nic and is sent to the hospital.
 Nic tearfully calls David and asks for permission to come home, which his father declines.
 Nic continues to plead, but David hangs up and breaks down in tears.
-Despairing, Nic overdoses, but he survives.
+Despairing, Nic overdoses, and he barely survives.
 David and Vicki visit him in the hospital, and David and Nic tearfully embrace.

-Closing titles reveal Nic has been sober for eight years, and it would not have been possible without the love and support of his family and friends.
+Closing credits reveal Nic has been sober for eight years, and it would not have been possible without the love and support of his family and friends.
+During the credits, Nic recites 'Let It Enfold You' by Charles Bukowski.